Find the Right Fit for Your Space.

 What is HDR?

 HDR stands for High Dynamic Range.
 Televisions with HDR technology can produce much a much wider range of contrast.
 This means the darks are darker and the lights are lighter than traditional high-definition televisions.
-What this results in for you, the viewer, is much more life-like video that more accurately reflects what the director intended.
-HDR technology is only available on UHD televisions.
+What this results in for you, the viewer, is much more life-like video that more accurately represents the color and detail of the content you’re watching.
+HDR is only available on 4K/UHD televisions.

 What are OLED and QLED?

-OLED (Organic Light-Emitting Diode), is a panel technology that has recently become available on televisions at a consumer price point.
-On OLED displays, each individual pixel creates its own light, rather than being back-lit by a matrix of LED lights as most LCD televisions are.
-This results in a stunning increase in contrast, bringing a dynamic range to your screen that has never been possible – until now.
+OLED (Organic Light-Emitting Diode) is a panel technology that has recently become available on televisions at a consumer price point.
+On OLED displays, each individual pixel creates its own light, rather than being back-lit by a matrix of LED lights as most LCD panel televisions are.
+This results in a stunning increase in contrast, bringing a dynamic range to your screen that has never before been possible.